converged-computing/cloud-select/docs/settings.md

 Cloud select supports a settings.yml file, or a configuration file where you can define settings and defaults.
-If you do nothing, the defaults settings.yml is found within the cloud_select install directory, and you can see it on GitHub [here](https://github.com/converged-computing/cloud-select/blob/main/cloud_select/settings.yml).
+If you do nothing, the defaults settings.yml is found within the cloudselect install directory, and you can see it on GitHub [here](https://github.com/converged-computing/cloud-select/blob/main/cloudselect/settings.yml).
 If you want to customize this file, it's recommended to create one in your user home: